 The first part of the process was to apply for outline planning consent for the new dwelling. bi Design used past experiences and knowledge to overcome the challenges the site provided including the tight access and the proximity of the neighbouring houses.

 The challenge on grant of approval was to inspire the clients with a bespoke oak framed house design.
 The clients loved the Pearmain Suckley Cottage house type by Boarder Oak but didn’t feel the level of accommodation worked to maximise the value of the site.

-bi Design worked closely with Boarder Oak to deliver a building regulations and construction package which could be seamlessly used by the clients builder and Boarder Oaks frame and sips panel installers.
+bi Design worked closely with Boarder Oak to deliver building regulations and construction package that could be seamlessly used by the client’s builder and Boarder Oaks frame and sips panel installers.

 The overall effect is a beautiful property that stands alone in the Station Road landscape.
-The use of oak externally in the front elevation gives a sneak peak to the oak frame used inside.
+The use of oak externally in the front elevation gives a sneak peek at the oak frame used inside.